 - Walgreens, through the federal pharmacy program

-You may also register through a designated pharmacy, a federally qualified health center.
+You may also register through a federally qualified health center.
 You may also call the COVID-19 Vaccine Help Center at 1-888-675-4567.

 All UNCSA faculty, staff and students are eligible to be vaccinated.